Wednesday, February 11, 2026

 It was that Al Kooper whose idea for adding a big band-styled brass section to a rock band resulted in Blood, Sweat & Tears and ignited the horn band explosion of the late Sixties.
 And it was Al Kooper who wrote, sang, and arranged many of the songs on the band's debut album CHILD IS FATHER TO THE MAN, an album full of Kooper's ambitious post-psychedelic blues, rock, jazz, and pop.

-After, CHILD IS FATHER TO THE MAN sold poorly, and subsequently, the rest of the band began casting doubts on Al's leadership.
+After CHILD IS FATHER TO THE MAN sold poorly, the rest of the band began casting doubts on Al's leadership.
 For one thing, they didn't didn't think his thin and quirky voice was big enough to be the lead singer for their powerhouse arrangements.
 But also, there were other members of the band who were better individual musicians than Al, and they wanted their exciting arrangements featured equally.

 Subsequently, Al quit BS&T, David Clayton-Thomas with his big bluesy voice became the lead singer, and Blood, Swear & Tears became one of the most commercially and artistically successful bands of the late Sixties.
 But they lost something in the meantime -- the self-effacing pretentiousness, humor, and eccentricity of Al Kooper, as evidenced by "House in the Country" from their debut album: